 Church Farm House is a licensed premises, so we can offer you your favorite tipple and a chance to enjoy the “wine with dinner” package with features the wines especially chosen to compliment the evening’s food.

-Your hosts are Dick & Georgia Bassett, who first opened Church Farm House to paying guests almost nineteen years ago.
+Your hosts are Dick & Georgia Bassett, who first opened Church Farm House to paying guests over twenty years ago.

 They arrived in the UK four decades ago.
 The American accents will give you a hint as to their heritage.